 (a) We may reduce your refund of the price (excluding delivery costs) to reflect any reduction in the value of the goods, if this has been caused by your handling them in a way which would not be permitted in a shop

 (b) The maximum refund for delivery costs will be the costs of delivery by the least expensive delivery method we offer.
 For example, if we offer delivery of a product within 3-5 days at one cost but you choose to have the product delivered within 24 hours at a higher cost, then we will only refund what you would have paid for the cheaper delivery option.

 (c) Where the product is a service, we may deduct from any refund an amount for the supply of the service for the period for which it was supplied, ending with the time when you told us you had changed your mind.
 The amount will be in proportion to what has been supplied, in comparison with the full coverage of the contract.

-(a) If the products are goods and we have not offered to collect them, your refund will be made within 14 days from the day on which we receive the product back from you or, if earlier, the day on which you provide us with evidence that you have sent the product back to us.
-For information about how to return a product to us, see clause 9.8.
+(a) If the products are goods and we have not offered to collect them, your refund will be made within 14 days from the day on which we receive the product back from you using the payment method used to purchase.

 11. Our rights to end the contract